Janice Hudgings

 Janice A. Hudgings is an American physicist and educator whose research interests include optics and semiconductor devices.
 She is the Seeley W. Mudd Professor of Physics at Pomona College in Claremont, California.

-Early life
+Education

-Hudgings attended Swarthmore College, graduating with degrees in math and engineering in 1991.
-She was selected as a Rhodes Scholar at Oxford University, where she earned an M.Sc. in Mathematics.
-Hudgings completed her doctorate in electrical engineering at the University of California, Berkeley in 1999.
+Hudgings attended Swarthmore College, graduating with a Bachelor of Arts and a Bachelor of Science in mathematics and engineering in 1991.
+She then was selected as a Rhodes Scholar at Oxford University, where she earned a Master of Science (M.Sc.) in mathematics as a member of New College, Oxford.
+Hudgings afterwards completed a second M.S. and her Ph.D. in electrical engineering at the University of California, Berkeley, in 1999.

 Career

 Hudgings taught physics at Mount Holyoke College, where she was an associate dean of faculty.
 She co-founded the thermal imaging company Alenas Imaging, and was its vice president and chief technology officer from 2007 to 2012.
 In 2013, she came to Pomona College, where she is the Seeley W. Mudd Professor of Physics.
 Her research interests include optics and semiconductor devices.
 She was Vice President for Academic Affairs and Dean of the College, a position in which she pursued diversity initiatives.
 After returning to the faculty, Hudgings was recognized for her innovative teaching and work as a mentor for Claremont Colleges groups promoting women in STEM and LGBTQA+ students in STEM.